 Eagle County has established a mobile crisis response system that is tied to paramedics and local law enforcement agencies.
 This system responds to all 911 behavioral health calls with crisis clinicians to respond at the point of need.
 Providing care to stabilize individuals in the privacy of their home has led to a 74% reduction of transports to the hospital emergency department and county jail.

-If you are an Eagle County resident in crisis, you can call our 24/7 confidential support line at (970) 306-4673.
+If you or a loved one is experiencing a crisis in Eagle County, call 970-306-HOPE (4673) for immediate free behavioral health support.
 You will be connected with an on-call crisis clinician who will conduct an initial clinical assessment by phone.
 If needed, the clinician may arrange an in-person evaluation.
 These mobile crisis assessments can take place in homes, offices, schools, local agencies, or physician’s offices.

 Colorado Crisis Services Call 1-844-493-8255, or Text TALK to 38255